Stocks keep the faith, sterling gallops higher | MarketScreener

 "People are a bit exhausted of the pump and dump around the trade deal news flow," said Saxo Bank's head of FX strategy, John Hardy.

-Luxury stocks rose after Bloomberg reported that Gucci-owner Kering held "exploratory" talks about a potential deal with Italy's Moncler.
+Luxury stocks were in focus after a report that Gucci-owner Kering held "exploratory" talks about a potential deal with Italy's Moncler, though the latter said there were no concrete options on the table.

 POUNDS SHINES

-While the dollar softened against most major currencies, sterling rallied to a seven-month high against the dollar and a two-and-a-half-year high against the euro, extending recent gains on growing expectations next week's general election will not result in a hung parliament.
+While the dollar softened against most major currencies for a fifth straight session, sterling rallied to touch a seven-month high against the dollar and a two-and-a-half-year high against the euro, after extending recent gains on growing expectations next week's general election will not result in a hung parliament.

 "With only a week to go until the UK election, the Tory party still hold a sizeable lead of around 10 percentage points over Labour," MUFG analysts told clients in a note.
 "It has made market participants increasingly confident to price in a Tory majority and an end to the deadlock in parliament."